shiraji/butai/README.md

 butai is inspired by [@yshrsmz](https://github.com/yshrsmz)'s [blog entry](http://yslibrary.net/2015/07/30/android_how_to_detect_app_is_background_or_not/) (in Japanese).

-The main logic of this library is that the library counts up the number of running Activities using `Application#ActivityLifecycleCallbacks`.
-Based on the number of running Activities, `Butai` provides the application is in foreground/background.
+The main logic of this library is that butai counts up the number of running Activities using `Application#ActivityLifecycleCallbacks`.
+Based on the sum of running Activities, `Butai` interface provides that the application is in foreground/background.

+# Prerequisite

+* minSdk must be higher than 14 (because of `Application#ActivityLifecycleCallbacks`)
+* Only one of Java/Kotlin implementation can be used.
+Not both of them

 # How to install & setup?